 K.G.
-Santhya is an associate II based in New Delhi, where she conducts research on strategies to improve adolescent girls’ reproductive and sexual health and on development, gender-based violence, and maternal health.
+Santhya is a senior associate based in New Delhi, where she conducts research on strategies to improve adolescent girls’ reproductive and sexual health and on development, gender-based violence, and maternal health.
 She is also involved in activities to strengthen the capacity of researchers and program implementers.

 Santhya has extensive experience designing and conducting rigorous qualitative and quantitative studies on the rights of youth, gender equity, reproductive health, and gender-based violence.
 She has published many book chapters, international peer-reviewed journal articles, and study reports.